maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 };
 ```

-### Distributed Lock
+#### Distributed Lock

-Let's continue to look at a more advanced lock - distributed lock.
-This lock is no longer limited to the Linux kernel and a single machine, but provides a lock service for entities in a distributed environment.
+Let's explore a more advanced concept: the distributed lock.
+Unlike traditional locks limited to the Linux kernel and a single machine, distributed locks provide locking services for entities in a distributed environment.

-Interestingly, sometimes distributed locks can help us see the **semantics of lock primitives**.
-We said before that locks are actually **a kind of consensus**.
-For example, atomic variables are implemented as a lock primitive at the kernel level through various complex hardware and software mechanisms .
+Interestingly, distributed locks can help us better understand the **semantics of lock primitives**.
+Previously, we mentioned that locks are essentially **a form of consensus**.
+For instance, atomic variables are implemented as lock primitives at the kernel level through various complex hardware and software mechanisms.

-In a distributed environment, the lock primitive becomes clearer, because for entities in a distributed environment, the only way they interact with the lock service is *through network interaction*, that is, under network interaction, as long as the lock service can provide a **consensus**, it will be fine.
-This consensus can be ```a==2``` or ```set a=1 if a==0```.
-In a broader sense, for the semantics of mutual exclusion locks, it only needs to ensure that only one entity holds the result of a successful network request at any time.
+In a distributed environment, the lock primitive becomes clearer because entities interact with the lock service *through network interactions*.
+As long as the lock service can provide a **consensus** under network interactions, it suffices.
+This consensus can be as simple as ```a==2``` or ```set a=1 if a==0```.
+Essentially, for mutual exclusion locks, it only needs to ensure that only one entity holds the result of a successful network request at any time.

-This is why high-performance caches such as redis are often used to implement distributed locks.
-Because its internal execution is single-threaded, as long as the version is maintained as an optimistic lock, the CAS interface can be implemented based on the version, and the lock primitives mentioned above can be implemented naturally .
+This is why high-performance caches like Redis are often used to implement distributed locks.
+Redis operates in a single-threaded manner, and by maintaining a version as an optimistic lock, it can naturally implement the CAS interface and the lock primitives mentioned earlier.

-Aother example is, you can use the database's row lock + where mechanism to implement lock primitives too, such as "update a=1 where a=0", because there is only one updated affected row that is 1.
-Or you can add a version column to your own records to achieve similar capabilities.
+Another example is using a database's row lock combined with a where clause to implement lock primitives, such as "update a=1 where a=0".
+This works because only one updated row will be affected.
+Alternatively, you can add a version column to your records to achieve similar capabilities.

-There are also fair distributed locks and unfair distributed locks in the implementation of distributed locks.
-I am not sure if this is a standard classification.
-In short:
+Distributed locks can be categorized into fair and unfair distributed locks.
+Although this may not be a standard classification, it helps to understand the differences:
-1. **Fair distributed lock**: Obtain locks in the order of request, such as the distributed lock implemented by zookeeper/etcd, by queuing in the directory, the first element in the queue is considered to have obtained the distributed lock.
-By maintaining the session, it is ensured that after the first element in the queue is disconnected, the next element becomes the first element in the queue and obtains the lock.
+1. **Fair distributed lock**: Locks are obtained in the order of requests.
+For example, distributed locks implemented by Zookeeper or etcd use a queuing mechanism.
+The first element in the queue is considered to have obtained the distributed lock.
+By maintaining the session, it ensures that if the first element disconnects, the next element in the queue becomes the first and obtains the lock.
-2. **Unfair distributed locks**: All entities compete for a certain value through the CAS mechanism.
-For example, the entity that successfully changes 0 to 1 after performing an auto-increment operation obtains the lock.
-This competition method depends on the network latency/CPU and other conditions of the entities in the distributed environment.
-The best one wins, so I call it an unfair distributed lock.
-This unfair distributed lock is still very advantageous in some scenarios because it is itself a kind of feedback from the real distributed environment.
-For example, when updating the cache, it is a better choice to let the entity with lower latency at that time obtain the distributed lock and then update the cache.
+2. **Unfair distributed lock**: All entities compete for a certain value using the CAS mechanism.
+For instance, the entity that successfully changes 0 to 1 after performing an auto-increment operation obtains the lock.
+This competition depends on network latency, CPU, and other conditions of the entities in the distributed environment.
+The best-performing entity wins, making it an unfair distributed lock.
+This type of lock can be advantageous in certain scenarios because it reflects the real conditions of the distributed environment.
+For example, when updating the cache, it is better to let the entity with the lowest latency at that moment obtain the distributed lock and update the cache.

-Let's diverge a little further.
-How do we implement a distributed write priority lock?
-If you understand the previous content, then this is just a matter of combining different implementations.
+To further illustrate, how would we implement a distributed write-priority lock?
+If you understand the previous content, it is simply a matter of combining different implementations.

-### Optimistic Lock
+#### Optimistic Lock

 We mentioned optimistic locking before.
 Pessimistic locking and optimistic locking are often mentioned in the database field.
 The pessimistic locking mechanism is that the execution flow that has not obtained the lock needs to wait, while the optimistic locking does not wait.
 It relies on the version mechanism to determine whether the data version has changed during the execution process before the execution ends.
 If the data version is found to have changed, the entire operation needs to be rolled back and redone, otherwise it can be terminated directly.